fotonic/fotonic.github.io/_pages/about.md

 ### Who

 We're friends, artists, designers, developers and makers.
-Curious creativity and engineering empowers our lives and professions.
+Curious creativity and engineering empower our lives and professions.

 ### Purpose